-- Relative to the national average, Ohio's postsecondary educational attainment for the youngest age group (18 to 24 year olds) has generally decreased over the last nearly two decades. - Decreases since 2004's nearly two-decade high of Ohioans in this age group with at least an associate or bachelor's degree being 6% and 15%, respectively, above the national average: - 26.8 percentage points for associate degrees or higher - 29.9 percentage points for bachelor degrees or higher
+- Relative to the national average, Ohio's postsecondary educational attainment for the youngest age group (18- to 24-year-olds) has generally decreased over the last two decades. - Decreases since 2004's two-decade high of Ohioans in this age group with at least an associate or bachelor's degree being 6% and 15%, respectively, above the national average: - 18.2 percentage points for associate degrees or higher - 23.5 percentage points for bachelor degrees or higher

-- From 2006 to 2018, the gap between Ohioans in this age group with associate or higher and bachelor or higher degrees and the national average has, generally, widened slightly from year to year. - In 2019, however, the gap between Ohioans in this age group and the national average for each category widened more significantly: - 8.5 percentage point decrease for associate degrees or higher - 8.7 percentage point decrease for bachelor degrees or higher
+- From 2006 to 2018, the gap between Ohioans in this age group with associate or higher and bachelor or higher degrees and the national average, generally, widened slightly from year to year. - After narrowing the gap to 10.9% and 3.2% below the national average in 2021, respectively, the gap between Ohioans in this age group and the national average widened in 2022: - 1.3 percentage point decrease for associate degrees or higher - 5.3 percentage point decrease for bachelor degrees or higher